eric-fouillet/gochat/README.md

 # gochat

+## Introduction
-A small chat client and server in Go, for practice only.
+Gochat is a small chat client and server in Go, for practice only.

-Uses protobuf to serialize the message.
+It uses [protobuf](https://github.com/google/protobuf) to serialize the messages.

+## Installation

+Use `go get`, or clone the repository and install `gochatutil`, `gochatclient` and `gochatserver` separately with `go install`.

+## Dependencies

+Only Go is required.
+The compiled source protobuf file is already included in project.

+## TODO list

-TODO: client reconnection in case of connection loss
+- Client reconnection in case of connection loss